pdavis99/music-streaming-analytics/README.md.txt

 ### 🔹 Danceability vs Popularity
 ![Scatter plot of danceability vs popularity](visualizations/Audio_Features_vs_Popularity_Scatter_Plots.png)

+---

-### 📝Findings & Summary
+## 📝 Findings & Summary

-Based on our visualizations and statistical analysis, we found no strong linear relationship between any of the audio features and a song's popularity.

-Scatter Plots: The scatter plots showed a random distribution of points.
+- **Scatter Plots:** The scatter plots showed a random distribution of points.
 For every audio feature, songs with low, medium, and high popularity scores were present across the entire range of the feature's values.
 There was no visible upward or downward trend.

-Correlation Heatmap: The heatmap confirmed the visual findings.
-The correlation coefficients between all audio features and popularity were very close to zero, ranging from -0.10 to 0.04.
-This indicates a weak to non-existent linear correlation.
-For example, the correlation between "danceability" and "popularity" was only 0.04, suggesting that a song's danceability score is not a reliable predictor of its popularity.
+- **Correlation Heatmap:** The heatmap confirmed the visual findings.
+Correlation coefficients between all audio features and popularity were very close to zero, ranging from **-0.10 to 0.04**.

+👉 For example, the correlation between *danceability* and *popularity* was only **0.04**, suggesting that a song's danceability score is not a reliable predictor of its popularity.

+---

+## 📂 Repository Structure